ULL-OCW-GITHUB-EDUCATION/ULL-OCW-GITHUB-EDUCATION.github.io/pages/gitpod.md

 A prebuild assembles the main components of a codespace for a particular combination of repository, branch, and devcontainer.json configuration file.
 It provides a quick way to create a new codespace.
 For complex and/or large repositories in particular, you can create a new codespace more quickly by using a prebuild.
+Whenever you push changes to your repository, GitHub Codespaces uses GitHub Actions to automatically update your prebuilds.

 ## GitPod